10 times more likely to have force used

 Black and minority ethnic people are also treated disproportionately more severely over covid restrictions.
 They are nearly three times as likely to receive fixed penalty notices than white people - and it's much worse if you're black and visiting the area (seven times more likely).
 Black people are also six times more likely to be considered suspects than white people.

-Having fessed up, Devon and Cornwall police now promise to do better.
-It says it's launched a drive to combat discrimination in policing after listening to the concerns and experiences of people from Black, Asian and minority ethnic backgrounds.
+Having fessed up, Devon and Cornwall Police now promise to do better.
+The service says it's launched a drive to combat discrimination in policing after listening to the concerns and experiences of people from Black, Asian and minority ethnic backgrounds.

 “The stark evidence of the disproportionate impact of covid-19 on people from minority ethnic communities has highlighted the devastating personal impact of racial disparity.
 It is clear from looking at our statistics and from listening to the lived experiences of ethnic minorities across the Force area that we need to do more to understand this issue.